spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

 To import data from Akeneo PIM to your Spryker project, you need to do the following:

-1. Connect the Spryker Middleware Powered by Alumio with Akeneo PIM.
+1. Connect the Spryker Middleware Powered by Alumio with Akeneo PIM. - Connect the Spryker Middleware Powered by Alumio with Akeneo PIM and Spryker
 2. Connect SCCOS with the Middleware Powered by Alumio platform.
 3. Configure the data integration path of the Akeneo PIM integration app.
 4. Configure data mapping between Akeneo and Spryker.